-The enacted fiscal year 2009 budget provides appropriations and executive authorizations totaling \$28,264.2 million of Commonwealth funds against estimated revenues, net of tax refunds and including intergovernmental transfers, of \$28,085.7 million.
-The \$575.0 million difference between estimated revenues and budgeted appropriations is expected to be funded by a draw down of the \$582.8 million beginning balance.
-The fiscal year 2009 ending unappropriated balance is currently estimated to be \$5.8 million.
+The enacted fiscal year 2009 budget originally provided appropriations and executive authorizations totaling \$28,266.9 million of Commonwealth funds against estimated revenues, net of tax refunds, of \$27,689.4 million.
+The \$577.5 million difference between estimated revenues and budgeted appropriations was expected to be funded by a draw down of the \$582.8 million beginning balance.
+The fiscal year 2009 ending unappropriated balance was estimated to be \$5.8 million.

-The fiscal year 2009 revenue estimate was based upon an economic assumption that economic growth will resume in the second half of the fiscal year, reaching nearly 2.0 percent annual growth by June 2009.
-Total revenues of the Commonwealth, prior to reserves for refunds are expected to grow \$856.2 million or 3.1 percent over fiscal year 2008 levels.
-Fiscal year 2009 receipts from corporate tax receipts are projected to decline 5.0 percent based partially on the continued phase-out of the capital stock and franchise tax as well as from the anticipated effects for the economic slowdown.
-Personal income tax receipts in fiscal year 2009 are expected to grow 5.3 percent on a year-over-year basis.
-Sales and use tax receipts are projected to increase 2.8 percent during fiscal year 2009.
-The dramatic slowdown in the national economy during the third quarter, rising unemployment rates and the turbulent financial markets have negatively impacted the Commonwealth's revenues and receipts.
-Through October 2008, General Fund revenues are \$564.8 million below estimate.
+However, the dramatic and adverse effects of the national economic recession has been adversely impacting Commonwealth revenues.
+The fiscal year 2009 revenue estimate was based upon an economic assumption that economic growth would resume in the second half of the fiscal year, reaching nearly 2.0 percent annual growth by June 2009.
+The dramatic slowdown in the national economy during the third and fourth quarters of 2008, rising unemployment rates and the turbulent financial markets have negatively impacted the Commonwealth's revenues and receipts.
+Through January 2009, General Fund revenues are \$1,076.3 million below estimate.

+Total revenues of the Commonwealth, prior to reserves for refunds are expected to be \$2,300 million or 8.0 percent below the certified official estimate for fiscal year 2009.
+Fiscal year 2009 receipts from corporate tax receipts are now estimated to decline 9.2 percent from fiscal year 2008 levels based partially on the continued phase-out of the capital stock and franchise tax as well as from the anticipated effects for the economic slowdown.
+Corporate net income tax receipts are projected to decline 15.7 percent from prior year levels.
+Personal income tax receipts in fiscal year 2009 are now expected to decline 1.4 percent on a year-over-year basis.
+Sales and use tax receipts are now projected to decrease 2.6 percent during fiscal year 2009.